highgate cemetery london tour

 Karl Marx Monument

-From March to October, the cemetery opens from 10 am until 5 pm with the last admission at 4.30 pm from Monday to Friday.
-At weekends and bank holidays, it is 11 am to 5 pm with the last admission at 4.30 pm.
-From November to February The East Cemetery opens Monday to Friday 10 am until 4 pm with the last admission at 3.30 pm.
-Weekends and bank holidays it is 11 am until 4 pm with the last admission at 3.30 pm.
-Entry price is £4 for adults and free for under eighteens.
-They do have a Saturday guided tour at 2 pm which is £8 for adults and £4 for kids.
+From March to October, the East Cemetery is open Monday to Friday from 10 am to 5 pm, and on weekends and bank holidays from 11 am to 5 pm, with the last admission at 4.30 pm.
+From November to February, it is open Monday to Friday from 10 am to 4 pm, and on weekends and bank holidays from 11 am to 4 pm, with last admission at 3.30 pm.
+Tickets are £5 for adults and free for under-18s.
+There’s also a Saturday guided tour of the East Cemetery at 2 pm, which costs £9 for adults and £4.50 for children.

 Highgate Cemetery London Information